samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 4. Lack of interactive environment(s)
 5. Barrier to entry, tooling particularly dependency management

-1, 2, 3 and 4 are misconceptions, but I'm not going to focus on those in this post since I'm usually bashing "Type A" Data Scientists for one reason or another (lack of unit testing, automation, transparency, clean code, collaboration, Agile methodologies, MVPs (POCs instead), etc).
-Rather I'm going to bash the "Type B" Data Scientists and the Scala community for not doing anything *constructive* to make the cross over easier.
+1, 2, 3 and 4 are misconceptions, which we touch on at the end, but 5 is very genuine and will be our focus.
+I'm going to bash "Type B" Data Scientists and the Scala community for not doing anything *constructive* to make the cross over easier.
 Hyping up the benifits of functional statically typed languages isn't enough, we need to address issue 5.

 # Hello World in Big Data is a World of Hell